OctopusDeploy/blog/blog/2025-01/cdk-deployments/index.md

 > Treat AWS CloudFormation as an implementation detail that the AWS CDK uses for robust cloud deployments, not as a language target.
 You're not writing AWS CloudFormation templates in TypeScript or Python, you're writing CDK code that happens to use CloudFormation for deployment.

 SAM treats application code and CloudFormation infrastructure templates as separate concepts (with [inline code](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html#sam-function-inlinecode) being the exception to the rule).
-While it is common to have a SAM template stored alongside the application code, each can be deployed independently.
+While it's common to have a SAM template stored alongside the application code, you can deploy each independently.

 [CDK, on the other hand, combines the application code and infrastructure into a single codebase](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html#best-practices-code):